oac-tree/oac-tree-training/EPICS_meetings/spring_2025/exercises/system_overview.md

 # Overview of exercises

 For the exercises, we will implement a simplified control system for a greenhouse.
-The system focuses on temperature and humidity control of the greenhouse.
+The system focuses on temperature control of the greenhouse.

-## Subsystems of the control system

-### Temperature control
+## Temperature control

 Temperature is controlled by a pair of geothermal heat pumps.